top of page

 MHR TriTilt L-Head

-Reach out to us at MHR if you need assistance understanding or troubleshooting your Mix Head.
-We also have a wide range of replacement parts, Mix Heads, Pumps, and related RIM equipment readily available to help keep you running!
+Reach out to us at MHR if you need assistance understanding or troubleshooting your mix head.
+We also offer a wide range of replacement parts, Mix Heads, Pumps, and related RIM equipment to help keep your operations running smoothly!

 bottom of page